This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

 - If you have a tracheostomy tube, you won’t be able to speak.
 Your nurses will ask you “yes” and “no” questions about how you feel and whether you have any pain.
 You’ll be able to nod your head or write on a pad of paper if you need or want something.

-- You will have a humidifier collar near your tracheostomy tube.
-This will moisten the air you breathe and prevent drying of the tissues that line your trachea (windpipe).
+- You’ll have a humidifier collar near your tracheostomy tube.
+This will moisten the air you breathe and keep the tissues that line your trachea (windpipe) from drying.

 - Your nurses will clear out your tracheostomy tube.
 Over time, they may teach you how to do this.